Women in Construction

 Dress Code: Generally, revealing clothes are not allowed in Qatar.
-This means that you have to cover your arms, at least with short sleeves, and wear dresses, skirts and shorts that come past the knee. (except in the bars, where everything is allowed).
-In construction sites, skirts are not allowed (unless you stay only in the site office), and you should be considered to wear decent clothes at all times.
+This means that you have to cover your arms, at least with short sleeves, and wear dresses, skirts and shorts that come past the knee (except bars).
+In construction sites, I will not advise you to wear a skirt (unless you are in the office).
+You have to wear decent clothes at all times.
 Believe me, whenever you visit the site, hundreds of men are staring at you, so you really you do not want to create any attention.
 Welcome to the men’s world!

 Makeup, jewellery etc: Avoid to wear any long jewellery, it’s a safety issue on all sites.
 Regarding makeup, you can wear but believe me, after 1 hour of exposure it will melt!
 As I already informed you previously, during summer times, the temperature can reach up to 50 degrees!

 Sanitary Facilities: The majority of construction sites have female restrooms separate from men.

 Menstruation: You may wonder how on earth you can do your site work while you are on a difficult month.I really feel you, as my menstruation days are a nightmare for me, where no pill works.
 If you are in the same boat, do not be afraid.
 Normally, the majority of the companies provide 1-2 days / per month paid sick leave so you can make use of that.
 Moreover, if you can’t escape, just organise your work and stay at the office during that day.
 Preferably visit the site very early morning or late in the afternoon.
 Always take water with you.